 • Editing: Select a run and make edits to its associated metadata.
 Use our bulk editing feature to streamline editing across multiple runs simultaneously.
 Use shift-click feature for quickly highlighting multiple cells.

-• Run merging: To merge two or more runs into a single run, select the relevant runs and click the 'merge' button accessible by through the dropdown menu in top right corner.
+• Run merging: To merge two or more runs into a single run, select the relevant runs and click the 'merge' button accessible through the dropdown menu in top right corner.
 Choose the run to keep and proceed with the run merge.

 Open in full page